dahlstromsec/networking-handbook/README.md

 A practical networking handbook built while studying cybersecurity.

-This repository contains my personal networking notes covering essential networking concepts, protocols, and technologies.
-The goal is to create a well-organized handbook that serves as both a learning resource and a quick reference for networking and cybersecurity.
+This repository contains my personal networking handbook covering the fundamental concepts, protocols and technologies used in modern computer networks.

+The goal is to provide a structured learning resource that explains not only **what networking technologies are**, but also **why they exist, how they work, and where they are used in real-world environments.**

-Rather than simply listing protocols and definitions, each chapter explains **what a concept is, why it matters, how it works, common real-world use cases, and where it applies in cybersecurity.**
+Rather than simply listing definitions, each chapter focuses on building intuition through explanations, diagrams, examples and cybersecurity context.

 ---